tryharder-notes/forkbomb_adventures/admin_poker/admin_poker_writeup.md

 <img width="578" height="144" alt="изображение" src="https://github.com/user-attachments/assets/35949a4b-acc6-48f1-88ea-e10d2ee2d85f" />

 The server sent all cards to the client.
 I can use this to win the game, but doing it manually takes a lot of time.
+On top of everything, the server has a limited waiting time for client responses.

 I also analyzed the traffic to figure out how the client initializes the game.